-Directors of Operations represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $170K per year — though Regulatory Affairs Associate Directors, IT Senior Project Managers, and Validation Engineers also do fairly well at about $145K, $117K, and around $76K, respectively.
-With salaries averaging $57K, Quality Assurance Coordinators are among the lowest paid at Hospira, Inc.
+Directors of Operations represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $170K per year — though Regulatory Affairs Associate Directors, IT Senior Project Managers, and Paralegals also do fairly well at around $145K, $117K, and approximately $71K, respectively.
+Financial compensation for Financial Analysts is rather low — on average only $60K — relative to the rest of the company.

 Years of Experience

 Workers who have been with the company for more than one year but less than five can make around $61K annually on average.
 Five to nine years of work experience seem to result in median wages of $69K per year.
 Overall, the greater share of Hospira, Inc. folks have 10-19 years of experience and earn an average $104K annually.